 Implementing clean air technology such as the Wellisair can eliminate these problems across the whole building if you implement the correct number of devices to cover the area required.
 The Wellisair can cover up to 70sqm per device and constantly eliminates bacteria in the air, on all surfaces and objects it lands on, which is much more effective than trying to manually sanitise every area on a 24/7 loop.

 After the global pandemic many companies have become more aware of the level of pollution, we are subjected to on a daily basis, not just with the risk of viruses, but also air pollution in general.
 Keeping surface areas and door handles germ free 24/7 is practically impossible especially in environments such as nurseries and care homes where people need more hands-on assistance.
-Many businesses are now investing in clean air devices with the aim to protect staff, customers, visitors and the future running of the business.
+Many businesses are now investing in clean air devices to help reduce stress in the workplace as staff return from long periods of working from home.

 Advantages and Disadvantages of Hydroxyl Radicals